Addressing the Gorilla in the Room: How You Attend to Yourself During a lesson

 Let us take the first example I gave above – someone who feels constantly depressed.
 There are at least three obvious elements involved here: 1) a concept, for example, a negative self-image (“I am a loser, a failure”); 2) an emotion associated with the concept (a feeling of “depression”); and 3) a bodily reaction to the concept (typically in this case, a literal depression – a sinking of the chest and drooping of the shoulders, and diminished breathing capacity).
 But there is really a 4th element 4) the background feeling, the final nail in the coffin.
 The physical reaction to the depression is interwoven with the whole “substitute spine,” and so cannot be simply identified or “let go of” because it has become so much a part of “who we are.”

 There are many approaches, such as cognitive therapy, which teach people to be aware of and change their negative self-concepts.
-But the problem is, they leave out of account the fact that once a person has been depressed for some time, their bodies have conformed to the feeling so that has become part of their fixed, distorted background pattern of tension.
-This fixed pattern, in turn, reinforces, and gives “life” to, the negative image.
-Even if someone has success in having fewer negative thoughts, they will still suffer from the lowered vitality that has been created by years of reacting to this negative concept.
-This background pattern, or “substitute spine”, becomes a kind of force field, or black hole, which pulls everything into it and makes it nearly impossible to perceive anything outside of its gravitational pull.
-Causality is reversed - rather than seeing the depressed feelings as a result of what one is unconsciously “doing” with one’s mind and body, it is felt to be the result of objective problems with oneself or the world.
+But the problem is, they leave out of account the fact that, once a person has experienced a negative feeling for some time, this feeling has become part of their fixed, distorted, and stressful background pattern of tension.
+This fixed pattern, in turn, reinforces, and gives “life” to, the negative image or feeling.
+Even if someone has success in having fewer negative thoughts, they will still suffer from the lowered vitality and sense of stress that has been created by years of living with this background pattern of stress.
+The background tension is not fully accessible by simply changing ones thoughts - it's physicality must be clearly experienced in order to let go of it.
+Otherwise it acts like a force field, or black hole, which pulls everything into it and makes it nearly impossible to perceive anything outside of its gravitational pull.
+Causality is reversed - rather than seeing the negative feelings as a result of what one is unconsciously “doing” with one’s mind and body, it is felt to be the result of objective problems with oneself or the world.

 By using very precise hands on work, the Alexander Technique helps to awaken the innate support system of the spine and its postural muscles, which helps to “undo” the tension of the “substitute spine.”
 Every experience of freedom from the “substitute spine” leads people to have more detachment from what seemed fixed and inevitable, and makes it possible to have an experience of life without the background tension which supported the negative feelings.
 As one becomes more sensitive and alive, it becomes more and more possible to free oneself from the whole background feeling tone, which hitherto seemed simply to be “my life.”
 The kinesthetic sense is re-awakened, allowing one to re-discover the alert, alive, and emotionally neutral background feeling tone, and turn one’s attention forward to living their life, instead of backwards towards focusing on their “problems.”